- Sports and Recreation»

 For the sake of empirical knowledge, I will divulge the extent of my own ability.
 The best my handicap has ever been was 11, and as for now it's about 14.
 This means I am qualified to give tips on breaking 90, but as for how to break 80, not so much.
 Breaking 80 is another barrier you will come to if you are a serious golfer, and if you learn how to regularly shoot in the 70's, let me know how.

 As for tournament and experience in the organized game?
-Well I played high school golf for four years, was on the squadron team in the Air Force for three years, played on a couple courses men's league, and lastly have played in two amatuer tournaments in Oregon.
-I've played golf for 22 years, since the age of 12- you do the math.
+Well I played high school golf for four years, was on the squadron team in the Air Force for three years, played on a couple men's leagues for a few years, and lastly have played in two OGA amateur tournaments in Oregon.
+I've played golf for 26 years, since the age of 12- you do the math.
 Oh, and I love this game.

 With that said, as you can see, even if you started golfing at 12 years old doesn't mean you are going to be shooting par in your prime.
 In actuality, if one keeps a USGA score, this game is not so easy.